Keywords: Software engineering, Distributed systems, Mobile apps, Cloud/Edge computing, Software quality

 Awards

-- RE 2020 Most Influential Paper, together with Liliana Pasquale and Paola Spoletini for the impact of the RE2010 paper "Fuzzy Goals for Requirements-Driven Adaptation"
+- RE 2020 Most Influential Paper award for: Luciano Baresi, Liliana Pasquale, and Paola Spoletini, “Fuzzy Goals for Requirements-Driven Adaptation” (RE 2010)

-- ICSOC 2020 Best Paper, together with Andreas Metzger, Clément Quinton, Zoltan Mann, and Klaus Pohl, for the paper "Feature-Model-Guided Online Reinforcement Learning for Self-Adaptive Services"
+- ICSOC 2020 Best Paper award for: Andreas Metzger, Clément Quinton, Zoltan Mann, Luciano Baresi, and Klaus Pohl, “Feature-Model-Guided Online Reinforcement Learning for Self-Adaptive Services”

-- SEAMS 2022 Best Paper, together with Davide Yi Xian Hu, Giovanni Quattrocchi,, and Luca Terracciano for the paper "NEPTUNE: Network- and GPU-aware Management of Serverless Functions at the Edge"
+- SEAMS 2022 Best Paper award for: Luciano Baresi, Davide Yi Xian Hu, Giovanni Quattrocchi, and Luca Terracciano, “NEPTUNE: Network- and GPU-aware Management of Serverless Functions at the Edge”

 L. Baresi, L. Lavazza e M. Pianciamore